Cloud infrastructure segmentation with the Check Point next-generation firewall

 fw_sic-password

-command does not return this variable.
-To view its value runterraform output fw_sic-password
+command does not show this value.
+To see it, runterraform output fw_sic-password

 .fw_smartconsole_mgmt-server_password

-Password for connecting to the firewall management server via Check Point's SmartConsole GUI application.
-The terraform output
+Password for connecting to the firewall management server from the Check Point SmartConsole GUI The terraform output

-command does not return this variable.
-To view its value runterraform output fw_smartconsole_mgmt-server_password
+command does not show this value.
+To see it, runterraform output fw_smartconsole_mgmt-server_password

 .jump-vm_path_for_WireGuard_client_config